 conferences, our annual graduate student retreat, as well as

 opportunities in our visiting graduate student scholar program.

-poverty research from a variety
+faculty and students engaged in poverty research from a variety

-school success and the career market, while eight students gave
+school success and the career market, while students give

 presentations on their dissertation work to a crowd of